Takahiro Moriuchi: Personal life

 Taka wrote the song "Nobody's Home" on fourth album Niche Syndrome, tells about his apology and gratitude straightforwardly for his parents.
 The song was performed at several concerts, including at the Nippon Budokan in 2010 where his parents attended the concert.
+On November 14, 2023, he and his brother Hiroki performed "Nobody's Home" together with their bands on My First Story x One Ok Rock concert "VS" at Tokyo Dome.

+Health

+On July 2, 2024, Taka revealed in a post that he suffers from panic disorder.

 Career

 2001–2004: Career beginnings and other musical pursuits

 Taka signed with Johnny's Entertainment in August 2001 at age 13.
 He joined as a trainee in the group called Johnny's Junior and made some singing appearances on Japanese music shows during this period.
-In September 2003, two years after joining the agency, Taka was one of the Johnny's Juniors chosen to be part of the idol group News.
+In September 2003, two years after joining the agency, Taka was one of the Johnny's Juniors chosen to be part of the idol group NEWS.
 However, his activities were suspended when he left the agency and the group in December of the same year.

-He was briefly in a cover band called Chivalry of Music in 2004, consisted of a keyboardist, a guitarist, and him on vocals.
+He was briefly in the cover band Chivalry of Music in 2004, comprising a keyboardist, guitarist, and himself on vocals.

 2005–present: One Ok Rock

 Taka was invited by guitarist Toru Yamashita to join One Ok Rock in 2005.
 The band released their first independent CD in 2006 and were signed by Amuse, Inc., whom they made their major debut with.

-The band did moderately well with music sales until they hit with major success in August 2012 upon the release of "The Beginning", which was the theme song for the live action movie adaption of the manga and anime, Rurouni Kenshin.
-The band's concerts have been sold out many times with high attendance and constantly adding new tour dates in Japan.
-ONE OK ROCK has also held concert tours overseas in Asia, U.S., Europe and South America.
+The band tours extensively in Japan, but ONE OK ROCK has also held concert tours overseas in Asia, the U.S., Europe and South America.